jltsiren/gbwtgraph/SERIALIZATION.md

-# Simple-SDS serialization format
+# GBZ file format

-Version 3.
-Updated 2021-05-12.
+GBZ version 1, GBWTGraph version 3.
+Updated 2021-05-25.

 ## Basics

-This document specifies the portable simple-sds serialization format for GBWTGraph.
+This document specifies the GBZ file format for storing GFA with many paths.
-It is an alternative to the old file format based on SDSL data structures.
+It includes a portable simple-sds serialization format for GBWTGraph as an alternative to the old SDSL-based format.
 The format builds upon the data structures described in:

 * <https://github.com/jltsiren/simple-sds/blob/main/SERIALIZATION.md>
 * <https://github.com/jltsiren/gbwt/blob/master/SERIALIZATION.md>

+## GBZ

+**GBZ** is a space-efficient binary format for a subset of [GFA1](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md) with many paths.
+It ignores optional GFA fields and assumes that there are no overlaps or containments.
+The format builds upon the simple-sds formats for serializing the GBWT and the GBWTGraph.

+GBZ file format:

+1. GBZ header
+2. Tags
+3. GBWT
+4. GBWTGraph

+**Tags** are stored in the same format as in the GBWT.
+Key `source` indicates the implementation that generated the file.
+The original implementation corresponds to value `jltsiren/gbwtgraph`.

+### GBZ Header

+**GBZ header** is a 16-byte (2-element) structure with the following fields:

+1. `tag`: Value `0x205A4247` as a 32-bit integer.
+2. `version`: File format version as a 32-bit integer.
+3. `flags`: Binary flags as an element.

+The first two fields are 32-bit unsigned little-endian integers for consistency with the other headers.
+Current file format version is 1.
+Flags are not used in version 1.

 ## GBWTGraph

 **GBWTGraph** represents a bidirected sequence graph induced by a set of paths.
 It uses a GBWT index for graph topology and for storing the paths.
-The GBWT must be bidirectional and contain metadata with path names.
+The GBWT must be bidirectional.
-Paths with sample name `_gbwt_ref` are assumed to be reference paths.
+If the GBWT contains metadata with path names and sample names, paths for sample `_gbwt_ref` are assumed to be reference paths.

 Serialization format for GBWTGraph: